daryl-williams/Metrognome/README.md

 - Figure out how to use volume to accent downbeat.
 - Much more to come...

-# DESCRIBE Metrobnome Object Class
+# Describe Metrognome Object Class